CathalT/Rail/README.md

 A hybrid wallet implementation for  Nano https://nano.org/en The wallet wraps the Nano node and interacts with it over RCP.
-This means you can run a node locally or point it at a remote endpoint.
+This means you can run a node locally or point it at a remote endpoint (e.g. https://www.nanode.co/ ).
+For now only a local node is supported.

+##NB
+This is still very much a personal project, it has a grand total of 0 tests.
+Once I've the client sufficiently tested it should be easier to contribute.
+(Couple of things on my to do list first.)

 ## Getting Started